javalce/adventjs-solved/2023/reto-06/README.md

-# Reto 06: 🦌 Los renos a prueba
+# 🦌 Los renos a prueba

 ## 📝 Instrucciones